 The Company's investment policy puts limits on the bond portfolio including portfolio composition limits, issuer type limits, bond quality limits, aggregate issuer limits, corporate sector limits and general guidelines for geographic exposure.
-The fixed income investments remain high quality with only 9.0% (2018 - 10.7%) of the securities held recorded BBB or lower.
+The fixed income investments remain high quality with 19.8% (2019 - 9.0%) of the securities held recorded BBB or lower.
 Refer to note 6 for a breakdown of the fixed income securities held by the pooled funds.